smjcc/PLL/README.md

 ## “[enhanced BIOS][14]” calls.

-If your BIOS supports [enhanced BIOS][14] calls, PLL will detect this and use Logical Block Addresses [LBA][18] for disk read/write.
+If your BIOS supports [enhanced BIOS][14] calls, PLL will detect this and use Logical Block Addresses [LBA][18] reading from disk.
 If not, PLL will use the older “Cylinder/Head/Sector” ([CHS][19]) addressing.
 This later code is currently using only a 16 bit [LBA][18], so only the top 33.5MB of the disk are accessible to load a kernel from.
 Linux